Ergodicity breaking and deviation from Eigenstate Thermalisation in relativistic QFT

-\emph{The role of Lorentz symmetry} -- As already mentioned, quantum scars may be interpreted as quasiparticle states appearing at unusually high {energies.} In a general interacting model, low energy eigenstates can be described as quasiparticles, i.e., collective excitations formed by many real particles moving coordinately under the effect of their mutual interactions.
+\emph{The role of Lorentz symmetry} -- Quantum scars may be interpreted as quasiparticle states appearing at unusually high energies.
+In a general interacting model, low-energy eigenstates can be described as quasiparticles, i.e., collective excitations formed by many real particles moving coordinately under the effect of their mutual interactions.
 However, at higher energies quasiparticles typically become unstable due to the large number of possibilities to decay to other quasiparticles, which is why the existence of stable-quasiparticle states at higher energies is surprising.

-{The spectrum of a typical QFT model admits a quasiparticle description.} The ground state is the state that is empty of quasiparticles and the first excited state contains only one quasiparticle at rest (the lightest of all, if many) with other low energy states corresponding to moving quasiparticles or more than one quasiparticles scattering with each other.
+{The spectrum of a typical QFT model admits a quasiparticle description.} The ground state is the state that is empty of quasiparticles, and the first excited state contains only one quasiparticle at rest (the lightest of all, if many) with other low-energy states corresponding to moving quasiparticles or more than one quasiparticle scattering with each other.
 In massive QFT models, eigenstates with finite energy correspond to a finite number of quasiparticles, as there is an energy threshold for the production of massive quasiparticles.
 For this reason any eigenstate of a massive QFT can be described by special relativity kinematics for the set of constituent massive quasiparticles.